 All of our school Gates open at 8:35 am in the morning

-All of the children from FS1 to Year 6 go into their classroom at 8:50 am
+All of the children from Reception to Year 6 begin registration from 8:45 am

 Our Kandinsky part time morning children go home at 11:50 a.m.

 Our Kandinsky part time afternoon children should arrive at 12:20 p.m.

 The children in Reception to Year 6 finish school at 3:15 p.m.

 The children in Nursery Klee and Kandinsky finish school at 3:20 p.m. to ensure that they receive their 15 or 30 hours.

 Children need to be in the classroom before the school bell goes and learning time begins.
 The school bell rings at 8:45 to signal that the classrooms are open to start the day.
 Children who arrive after the 9:00 am bell, when the register closes, need to go to the main school office where they will be recorded as late.
 The Child & Family Support Worker monitors all 'lates' and, where the school feels it appropriate, we will work with families to improve their timekeeping before we take any further action.